 Second, students may have opportunities to teach sections of undergraduate courses.
 These include EPDS 105: Academic and Career Planning, EPDS 315: Collaborative Leadership – Listening, EPDS 316: Collaborative Leadership – Cross-Cultural Settings, and EPDS 317: Collaborative Leadership – Mentoring.
 Students have also secured teaching assistantships in the Department of Psychological Sciences.

 Finally, some students obtain faculty-nominated fellowships, which guarantee funding but require 20 hours per week of work for our home department, Educational Studies.
 Only a few fellowships are available each year, and they are competitive.

 Although funding can be stressful, all current students in the program who want funding have at least a .25 FTE appointment.
 Regardless, some students obtain federal or private loans to supplement their income.

 Additional funding information can be found on through College of Education graduate funding.

 The core faculty members have interesting and diverse research and applied interests.
 Even so, a common thread runs through the research programs, namely, college student development, adjustment, and well-being.
-The faculty have active, programmatic research lines in romantic/counseling attachment, grief and bereavement issues, multicultural issues, and career development.
+The faculty have active, programmatic research lines in culture and parenting, community-based youth development, grief and bereavement issues, multicultural and international issues, and STEM career development.